Knife Maker's Mark for Jay Fisher Knives

 Waxing the shiny areas of the sheath can restore luster and offer increased protection to the knife sheath.
 I recommend only waxing the shiny areas because some of my sheaths have inlays of other skins and some of these skins are rough, soft, or have a surface texture that can be ruined if waxed.
 Hides like hippopotamus skin which has a soft, suede-like feel to it is an example.
 Shark skins I use are also left rough and unsealed.
 If, however, the inlay surface is smooth and glossy, like caiman, lizard, alligator, or ostrich, it too can be lightly waxed to bring up the luster and shine.
 Avoid over waxing, as wax filling cracks and seams is not necessary and can create white wax lines on the sheath surfaces.
 Typically, on most of my sheaths, the cow hide leather surface and body of the sheath can be waxed to improve appearance and increase longevity.

 Storing the sheath out of high heat and light is important.
-Years ago, when I left knives on consignment, I might have the knife returned to discover that the sheath had been left in bright sunlight and had the color and luster bleached right out of it.
+Years ago, when I left knives on consignment, I might have the knife returned to discover that the leather sheath had been left in bright sunlight and had the color and luster bleached right out of it.
 The back of the sheath was rich and dark, but the front looked like the chalky skin of a senior citizen in Tucson.
 Just like the knife, it does no good to store the sheath in baking high heat or light, which can embrittle and prematurely age the leather.

 Page Topics